rezaAdinepour/ViT/Papers/README.md

-* [Accelerating Transformer Deep Learning Models on FPGAs using High-Level synthesises:] Read from page 12
+* ~~Accelerating Transformer Deep Learning Models on FPGAs using High-Level synthesises:~~ Read all (Doesen't exist any important information.)